l-schulte/waypack-machine/README.md

-# NPM Waypack Machine
+# Waypack Machine

-A wayback machine for the package manager npm.
-Minimal Flask-based web server that allows you to fetch and redirect to specific versions of npm packages based on a given timestamp.
+A wayback machine for the package managers npm and Yarn.
+Minimal Flask-based web server that allows you to fetch and redirect to specific versions of npm and Yarn packages based on a given timestamp.

 ## Features

-- Accepts requests at `/npm/<timestamp>/<path>`.
+- Accepts requests at `/npm/<timestamp>/<path>` and `/yarn/<timestamp>/<path>`.
-- Filters npm package versions available before the given timestamp.
+- Filters npm and Yarn package versions available before the given timestamp.
 - Redirects to the closest valid version or returns modified metadata.

 ## Requirements

-- Python 3.10+
+- Python
 - Flask
 - Requests